docQodly/docs/docs/studio/pageLoaders/events.md

 2. <Column.List align="center" justifyContent="between">
     <Column.Item width="55%">
-        <strong>Define Transition Method</strong>: Similar to configuring webform navigation, you can specify how the external link will open.
+        <strong>Define Transition Method</strong>: Similar to configuring Page navigation, you can specify how the external link will open.
 However, for external links, you have two options:
         <br/><br/>
         <ul>
             <li><strong>New Tab</strong>: Induce the opening of a new browser tab.</li>